lorenzobabini/ocr_in_python/README.md

 ## OCR processing

 Here are different ways to OCR the preprocessed images.
-In 6A, 6B & 6C code we use Tesseract.
+In 6A, 6B & 6C code we use PyTesseract, the Python library to manage **Tesseract**.
 These scripts differ only in output format.
 - 6A is the most correct way: from every preprocessed image, we obtain as output a different text file, that it means that we obtain a different text file for each page of the scanned book.
 These multiple outputs will be very helpful for postprocessing tasks;
 - 6B is the most simple way to obtain a single output: a single text file from the whole scanned book withouth subdivions;/
 - 6C is similar to 6B but with an advantage: the single text file that we obtained has page subdivions, to help human reviewers make corrections.